Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular

 It follows that $\fsv$ is optimal and achieves

-\end{theorem} The proof is provided in Appendix \ref{appendixb}.
-Observe that the Shapley value, and all the mechanisms $f\in\mb{R}^n_{\ge 0} $for which $jf(j)\ge w(j)$ satisfy the conditions of Theorem \ref{thm:convex}.
-Indeed by convexity of $w$ it is $w(j)/j \ge 1$, so that $f(j) \ge jf(j)/w(j)\ge 1$ by non-negativity of $f$.
-Further note that the Shapley value mechanism is \emph{not} the unique maximizer of $\poa(f,w,n)$.
-Indeed, all the mechanisms with $1\le f(j)\le w(j)/j$ are optimal, since the previous theorem applies and they have $jf(j)/w(j)\le 1$.
-Figure \ref{fig:comparisonsuper} compares the price of anarchy of the Shapley value, marginal contribution and optimal mechanisms, in the case when $w(j)=j^d$ with $1\le d\le 2$, $|N|\le 20$.
-First, we observe that any optimal mechanisms, and $\fsv$ give the same performance, as predicted from Theorem \ref{thm:convex}.
+\end{theorem} Observe that the equal share mechanism satisfies the conditions of Theorem \ref{thm:convex}, since for all $j\in[n]$ it is $\fsv(j)=w(j)/j\ge 1$, where $w(j)/j \ge 1$ by convexity of $w$ and by $w(1)=1$.
+Further note that the equal share mechanism is \emph{not} the unique maximizer of $\poa(f,w,n)$.
+Indeed, all the mechanisms with $f(1)=1$ and $1\le f(j)\le w(j)/j$, $j\in[n]$, are optimal, since the previous theorem applies and they have $\max_{j\in[n]} j{f(j)}/{w(j)}=1$ due to $f(1)=w(1)=1$ and $jf(j)/w(j)\le 1$ for $j\in[n]$. \begin{remark} Relative to concave cost-sharing games and convex welfare-maximization problems, \cite{phillips2017design} and \cite{jensen2018} include partial expressions for the price of anarchy of specific mechanisms (e.g., the equal share).
+Additionally, \cite{phillips2017design,jensen2018} show that $\fsv$ maximizes such efficiency metric.
+The expression of $\poa(f,w,n)$ obtained in Theorem \ref{thm:convex} generalizes the result of \cite{jensen2018}, and that of \cite{phillips2017design} to any mechanism. \end{remark} Figure \ref{fig:comparisonsuperoriginal} compares the price of anarchy of the Shapley value, marginal contribution and optimal mechanisms (derived as the solution of \eqref{eq:proppart2}), in the case when $w(j)=j^d$ with $1\le d\le 2$, $|N|\le 20$.
+First, we observe that the solution of \eqref{eq:proppart2} and $\fsv$ give the same performance, as predicted from Theorem \ref{thm:convex}.
 Additionally, we observe that the quality of the approximation quickly degrades as the welfare basis $w$ gets steeper ($d$ gets larger).
 This is due to the fact that if $w(n)$ grows much faster than $n$, the quantity $n/w(n)$ quickly decreases.